Maarten14C/rbacon/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-The notes relate to the long time it takes to produce some labour-intensive plots, which by necessity are based on looping through thousands of iterations.
-I have not been able to further optimise its speed.
+The slow example for the accrate.age.ghost() functio is now listed as donttest, thus making compilation and testing faster.

 * This is a new release.